-Map 68 - location of the pharmacies providing the emergency hormonal contraception service in 2019/20
+Map 64 - location of the pharmacies providing the emergency hormonal contraception service in 2019/20

 Four of the pharmacies provided this service in 2018/19 increasing to five in 2019/20.
-In 2020/21, ten were commissioned to provide the service increasing to all 11 in 2021/22.
+In 2020/21, ten are commissioned to provide the service and five have provided the service at the time this document was drafted.